Cyckey/Herta/README.md

 - 🛡️ **User-Centric Approach**: Focused on delivering an immersive and hassle-free streaming experience.
 - 🌱 **Continuous Growth**: Regular updates with new features and optimizations.

-With a clear roadmap and an active community, Herta aims to be the go-to platform for anime lovers.
+With a clear roadmap, Herta aims to be the go-to platform for anime lovers.

 ---